 Since this has been an epic salmon season here in California, I’ve also made quite a bit of salmon caviar at home, so I had some on hand.

-You will need high-quality salmon (preferably wild salmon, with its skin on), salmon roe caviar (available in little jars at most good supermarkets in the canned fish section) and roasted pumpkin seed oil, which is available online from Stony Brook Foods.
-I also use dill pollen as well, which is optional but adds a delicate dill flavor to the tartare; it too is available online.
+You will need high-quality salmon (preferably wild salmon, with its skin on), salmon roe caviar (available in little jars at most good supermarkets in the canned fish section) and a nice oil; I use roasted pumpkin seed oil.
+If you can't fine it, use walnut or sesame oil.

 - 1 pound salmon fillet, with skin if possible